“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Want to champion sport and physical activity?
 If you’ve already completed a related foundation degree or HND, our BA (Hons) Sport Development and Coaching (top-up) course offers you honours-level skills and knowledge ready to boost your prospects for a career encouraging and enabling people to get active.

 Mode of Study:

 To be confirmed

 Sport isn’t just for elite athletes – it’s for everyone.
-Passionate, effective and inspiring sport and physical activity development professionals and community coaches are needed to get people moving, help them gain skills and confidence in their physical abilities, and build their enjoyment of sport and fitness.
-Our BSc (Hons) in Sport Development and Coaching (Top-up) course seeks to enhance your existing Foundation Degree or HND-level knowledge and skills, and expand your opportunities in this varied and rewarding sector.
+Passionate, effective and inspiring sport and physical activity development professionals and community coaches are needed to get people moving, help them gain skills and confidence in their physical abilities, develop their sporting potential and adopt active lifestyle habits.
+Our BA (Hons) in Sport Development and Coaching (top-up) course seeks to enhance your existing foundation degree or HND-level knowledge and skills, and expand your opportunities in this varied and rewarding sector.